thaliaarchi/nebula2/languages.md

 ## Whitespace

-and will support all but the most malformed Whitespace programs.
-This means it
+Nebula 2 will support all but the most malformed Whitespace programs.

 ### Syntaxes